RAVEN ROCK GOLF COURSE

 Ratings, design, and course details pulled from Course Vaults.

-Raven Rock was designed by Bob Lohmann and Jack Fykes.
+Raven Rock was designed by Jack Fykes and Bob Lohmann.

 Yes.
 Raven Rock at Raven Rock Golf Course is listed as welcoming public or guest play on Course Vaults.